Mvndi/TownyWaypoints/README.md

   # The maximum number of blocks a player can travel between waypoints.
   # Uses the global value if -1
   max_distance: -1
+  allowed_biome_tags: # List of biome tags this plot can be created on.
+Takes priority over allowed_biomes.
+    - minecraft:is_overworld
   allowed_biomes:  # List of biomes this plot type can be created on.
 If it's not provided the plot type can be created on any biome.
     - FOREST
     - PLAINS